zhanyinx/variantalker/README.md

 __BETA version biomarkers__

+For biomarkers extraction, the same type of input sheet can be provided.

 Available sample files are: maf format (output of annotation analysis) and .sf from Illumina Dragen RNA pipeline.

 Available sample_type are: dna (maf files) and rna (.sf files)